Kerala style beef cutlets is a crunchy snack and I make it often because it is bite-size and easy to munch;

 Pepper powder: 1 tbsp.

 Salt to taste.

 Bread crumbs as needed.

 Clean and wash the beef and squeeze it really tight or put it on a strainer to remove the excess water.
-Put the beef in a cooker, add salt.
+Put the beef in a cooker, add salt and vinegar.
 Clean and wash potatoes and put them on top of the beef.
 Pressure cook for 20 minutes or until the beef is thoroughly cooked.
 Keep aside.

 Mince the cooked and cooled beef in a food processor or mixer and keep aside.
 Peel the potatoes and keep aside.

 Since I use a food processor for mincing and chopping; I cut the onions, ginger, curry leaves, and green chillies.

 And mince them; you can also chop them really fine with a knife.